jjjsegers/effcopgauss/README.md

   > install.package("devtools")

-Then, to install the `effcopgauss' package, simply do
+Then, to install the `effcopgauss` package, simply do

   > library(devtools)

   > install_githup("effcopgauss", "jjjsegers")

 Usage